adetaylor/webkit-wiki/Contributing.md

 * Set an [editor for commit messages](/WebKit/WebKit/wiki/Git-Config#coreeditor)
 * [Automatically merge Changelog diffs](/WebKit/WebKit/wiki/Git-Config#merge)
 * Store a [GitHub API token](https://github.com/settings/tokens) in your system credential store
+* Configure `git` to use the [GitHub API token](https://github.com/settings/tokens) when prompted for credentials, if using the HTTPS remote
 * Create a [user owned fork](/WebKit/WebKit/wiki/Git-Config#Forking) of the WebKit repository

 ### `git-webkit setup-svn`